SIGNALS · ABOUT

 When a tracking signal crosses its threshold, we don't just check whether the predicted consequence materialized.
 A structured Futures Wheel traces consequences across four rings: the event itself, first-order effects already visible, second-order consequences expected in 6–24 months, and third-order implications at the 2–5 year horizon.
 This generates new tracking signal candidates, deep dive queue items, and calibration-weighted adjustments to the Futures visualization.

-Four AI Lead Generators
+Four AI lead generators

 Each source uses a differentiated prompt tuned to exploit its platform's unique strengths.
-They generate candidate leads — not verified signals.
-Every lead must be independently confirmed before inclusion.

 Grok Social discourse scanner — surfaces what practitioners and communities are actually discussing on X/Twitter in real time